sictweb/bti425-2020/notes/web-api-v2.md

 * `server.js` - the app's entry point
 * `manager.js` - data service tasks (get, add, etc.)
 * `schemas.js` - Mongoose "schema" code, to define the shape of the entities

+> Remember...
+> Create and configure an `index.html` source code file, so that the app has a nice home/landing page.

 Open the code example before continuing.
 Your professor will explain the code in class.